S

 Laundromats, dodging stormfronts, public bus stops, air-frying dinner, chilled red wine, wifi dropouts, raging miscommunication we allocated to cultural differences.
 Then I swallowed and it was spring.

-After messages of building walls, oxygen and space, and holding on to the good things, I look to make space in my open-air wardrobe.
+In the fugitive vacuum of quietude where dry twigs snap like bones, I look to make space in my open-air wardrobe.
 My vintage, sherpa-lined suede winter jacket is taking up half the room like it should do.
 Goading me to get back on that slope like I’m a Montana rancher.
 It’s oversized and bought from a charity thrift store years ago when I lived in Manchester.
 Northern England and it’s perennial wetness.
 Anyone who says they don’t have a favourite winter coat is a liar.
 Autumn here is so short (and summer is so long) but because of the clothes, fall is my favourite season.